When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Results

 \subsection{Estimating the Coordination Tax}

-With both corpora classified, we can compute the Coordination Tax (Equation~\ref{eq:ceiling}), which assumes that all tasks receive uniform coordination regardless of structural necessity.
-Our APQC corpus gives $f = 0.26$ while O*NET gives $f = 0.58$.
-Under the overhead ratios measured in our simulations ($c = 2.3$--$4.4\times$, SI Table S4), the APQC-derived tax is $T = 42$--$57\%$ and the O*NET-derived tax is $T = 24$--$32\%$.
-The gap between corpora reflects the unit of analysis: APQC describes team-level workflows where coordination overhead concentrates, while O*NET describes individual work activities.
-In multi-agent AI systems specifically, published overhead estimates are higher ($c = 4$--$10\times$ \cite{wu2023autogen, hong2024metagpt}), pushing the APQC range to $T = 56$--$67\%$.
-Even at the most conservative estimate (O*NET, $c = 2.3\times$), nearly a quarter of coordination spending goes to tasks that provably do not require it.
+With both corpora classified, we can compute the Coordination Tax using Equation~\ref{eq:ceiling}, $T(f,c)=(1-f)(c-1)/c$, which assumes that all tasks receive uniform coordination regardless of structural necessity.
+The non-monotonic fraction is $f = 17/65 \approx 0.26$ for APQC (Table~\ref{tab:prevalence}) and $f = 7{,}852/13{,}417 \approx 0.58$ for O*NET (SI Table S4).
+Substituting these fractions and the simulation-measured overhead ratios ($c = 2.3$--$4.4\times$, SI Table S7) gives an APQC-derived tax of $T \approx 42$--$57\%$ and an O*NET-derived tax of $T \approx 24$--$32\%$.

+The gap between corpora reflects the unit of analysis: APQC describes team-level workflows where coordination cost concentrates, while O*NET describes individual work activities.
+Even at the most conservative estimate (O*NET, $c = 2.3\times$), the formula places nearly a quarter of coordination cost in the avoidable range.
+These quantities are upper bounds under stated assumptions, not direct estimates of realized organizational inefficiency, and organizations that already differentiate coordination across tasks may realize only a fraction.